tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 `config.kdf_id`.

 encrypted_message
-: An encrypted message for the Oblivious Target (for Query messages) or client (for Response messages).
+: An encrypted message for the Oblivious Target (for Query messages) or Client (for Response messages).
 Implementations MAY enforce limits on the size of this field depending on the size of plaintext DNS messages.
 (DNS queries, for example, will not reach the size limit of 2^16-1 in practice.)